 A single-family home in a thriving neighborhood is a sought-after rental, so finding tenants shouldn’t be that challenging.

 A turnkey home is a dwelling that’s 100% ready to live in.
 In other words, it’s all set for a tenant to turn the key and move in their belongings.

 Buying a residential rental property that’s ready to go lessens the risk of the unit sitting empty while under repair or renovation, which lowers your return on investment.
 That said, if repairs or renovations are needed, you’ll want to gather estimates to know what added costs you’ll need to include in your budget.

 7. Calculate Your Return on Investment

-Before buying a property, you’ll want to figure out the capitalization rate (cap rate for short).
-This will help you to determine how profitable a property can be for you.
+Before buying an investment property to rent, you’ll want to figure out the capitalization rate (cap rate for short).
+This will help you determine how profitable a property can be.

 What’s a Good Cap Rate?

 Though a “good cap rate” can be subjective, according to real estate investment platform Zumbly, a good one can range from 4%-12%.
 Factors that can impact cap rate include demand, available inventory, location, property type and the real estate investment strategy.